 Happy (belated) New Year, my friend!
 Here we are… 5 days into 2017.
 How’s it going?
 Are you showing those resolutions who’s boss?
 Struggling a little?
 Feeling glad you didn’t make any to begin with?

 I for one am feeling incredibly thankful this morning.
 After 8 days of tissues, TV, and maybe a few tears, I’ve finally kicked the flu to the curb!!!
 I’m one of those people who rarely gets sick, so this down time really rocked my world.
-The silver lining?
+But the silver lining?
 It also gave me time to rest, reevaluate, and think deep on my resolutions for 2017.
 While I won’t go into detail on my personal and professional goals for this year, I will say that there’s a lot of exciting and delicious projects (including a website redesign) coming your way.
 I’m not only excited, but honored, to share this year with you!
 To grow with you, as human beings and as bakers.
 From the bottom of my heart, thank you for being here and making this dream job of mine possible.

 Tips and Tricks for Recipe Success: